 2:30 p.m. – 4:15 p.m.

-User Education Room, G/F, University Library Register
+User Education Room, G/F, University Library Completed

 Writing an Abstract for Your Thesis: How to Summarize Your Research in 500 Words